Featured in...

 A bus lane charge must be paid within 28 days, but the amount can be reduced in half if it is paid within the first 14 days.

-How long does it take for a bus lane fine to come through in the UK?
+How long does it take for the fine to come through?

 In order to issue the bus lane fine, your local council has a period of 14 days, during which they can obtain your details from the DVLA and a total of 28 days to issue you with the PCN.